Salama1430/100-000-UK-Used-Car-price-prediction/README.md

 # Introduction: Machine Learning Project (Price Prediction for 100,000 UK Used Cars)

-In this notebook, I will walk through solving a complete machine learning problem using a real-world dataset.
+In this project, I will walk through solving a complete machine learning problem using a real-world dataset, then i will make Model Deployment as web application with flask.

 This is a supervised, regression machine learning task: given a set of data with targets (in this case the price).